On Soft Clustering For Correlation Estimators: Differentiable Surrogates

 To isolate regions of parameter space in $\mu_\text{cen}$ and $\mu_\text{sat}$ that minimize the IA correlation $\omega(r)$, we utilize Hamiltonian Monte Carlo (HMC).
 HMC is a gradient based Monte Carlo technique which leverages the differentiability of NNs and uses gradient information to efficiently traverse the input parameter space towards regions that maximize the posterior probability.
 For a general review of HMC, see \cite{betancourt2017conceptual}.
-Our HMC experiment mirrors Pandya et al. 2025 (in prep).
+Our HMC experiment mirrors \cite{pandya2025iaemulearninggalaxyintrinsic}.
 We run our HMC with a No U-Turn Sampler (NUTS) \citep{hoffman2014no} with $1000$ warmup steps and $1000$ samples.
 We fix the HOD parameters according to the fiducial values present in IllustrisTNG300-1 \citep{nelson2019illustristng} and Table C1 of \cite{van2024empirical}.
 This gives us three sets of HOD parameters, which each correspond to a different stellar mass cutoff in galaxies.
 We impose uniform priors of $[-1, 1]$ on $\mu_{\rm cen}$ and $\mu_{\rm sat}$ and use a multivariate normal distribution centered at zero as our likelihood, with a covariance given by the IAEmu aleatoric uncertainty prediction.
 In this way, we encourage HMC to arrive at regions of parameter space that minimize the $\omega$ correlation, while also incorporating the inherent shape noise into the likelihood.
-A general outline of our procedure is given in algorithm \ref{alg:surrogatealg}.

 Figures \ref{fig:corner} and \ref{fig:hmcpredict} confirm that $\mu_\text{cen}$ and $\mu_\text{sat}$ values of zero minimize $\omega$, with some degeneracy as indicated by the diagonal shape of the posterior.
 While values of $\mu_{cen} = 0 = \mu_{sat}$ are likely to minimize the correlation function, regions where the signs of $\mu_{cen}$ and $\mu_{sat}$ are opposite can also result in low correlations.
 Physically, this corresponds to scenarios wherein the negative (i.e. perpendicular) alignments of satellite galaxies can oppose the positive (i.e. parallel) alignment of centrals, resulting a overall small value of $\omega(r)$.